How to Choose a Physical Therapy Degree Program near Wheatland 47597

-Licensed physical therapists practice in close association with other Winamac IN medical specialists, including chiropractors, physicians, dentists and nurses.
-They can also manage several physical therapy assistants who work under them assisting with the diagnosis and treatment of their patients.
-Something to take note of for anyone thinking about entering the physical therapy field, it is rather physically demanding.
-Physical therapists often lift heavy equipment as well as patients, and kneel, crouch and stand for prolonged periods of time on a daily basis.
+Licensed physical therapists work in close association with other Wheatland IN medical professionals, including doctors, chiropractors, registered nurses and dentists.
+They may also supervise several physical therapy assistants who work under them in diagnosing and treating their patients.
+One thing to take note of for anyone considering getting into the physical therapy field, it is quite physically demanding.
+Physical therapists often lift patients and heavy equipment, and stand, crouch and kneel for extended periods of time on a daily basis.

 Physical Therapy Degrees Available

 There are three physical therapy degree options offered for individuals to pursue at the undergraduate and graduate levels.
 Of these alternatives, the one degree that is available to practice as a physical therapist is the doctorate.
 Undergraduate degrees emphasize either training students to become a physical therapy assistant (PTA) or preparing them to advance to the doctoral level.
 Following are brief summaries of degree levels that are offered in the Wheatland IN area: